kadena-io/pact/docs/en/pact-reference.rst

 .. image:: img/kadena-logo-210px.png

-Pact Smart Contract Language Reference
+DEPRECATED Pact Smart Contract Language Reference
 ======================================

+**This document is no longer maintained, please use `https://docs.kadena.io/pact/reference`**

 This document is a reference for the Pact smart-contract language, designed for correct, transactional execution on a `high-performance